fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubConsumerGroup.md

 ```

 ## DESCRIPTION
-The **New-AzureRmEventHubConsumerGroup** cmdlet creates a consumer group for the specified Event Hub.
+The **New-AzureRmEventHubConsumerGroup** cmdlet creates a new consumer group for the specified Event Hub.

 ## EXAMPLES

-### Example 1: Create a consumer group
+### Example 1
 ```
 PS C:\> New-AzureRmEventHubConsumerGroup -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -EventHubName MyEventHubName -ConsumerGroupName MyConsumerGroupName
 ```

-This command creates the consumer group named MyConsumerGroupName in the Event Hub named MyEventHubName, scoped to the namespace named MyNamespaceName.
+Creates the consumer group `MyConsumerGroupName` in the Event Hub `MyEventHubName`, scoped to the namespace `MyNamespaceName`, with resource group `MyResourceGroupName`.

 ## PARAMETERS